Benjamin-code-sys/Benjamin-code-sys/README.md

 ## Skills

+The items listed here represent just a fraction of my custom-coded offensive security portfolio, spanning more than 50 advanced builds.
+They demonstrate hands-on expertise across the entire attack chain—from initial access to impact and beyond.
+I hope this curated sample helps you understand the dedication and craft behind my projects.

 | Skill                                                                   | Proof-Of-Concept &nbsp;Projects                                 |
 |-------------------------------------------------------------------------|----------------------------------------------------|
 | 1.&nbsp; Initial compromise using FUD custom Payloads (Windows)                  | <a href="https://github.com/Benjamin-code-sys/Bypassing-AV/tree/main/EarlyBird">EarlyBird Technique</a>     |